holochain/holochain-proto/README.md

 $ export PATH=$PATH:$GOPATH/bin
 ```

 ## Usage
+Since holochain is essentially a data integrity engine intended to be used by distributed applications, you will normally only do some basic setup and maintenance through the command line.

-Once you've gotten everything working as described above you can execute some basic holochain commands from the command line like this:
+Once you've gotten everything working as described above you can execute some basic holochain commands from the command line like this: ``` hc help ```

-    hc help

-Since holochain is basically a distributed database engine, you will probably only do some basic maintenance through the command line.
-To initialize holochain service and build the directories, files, and generates public/private keys:
+And you can get help on specific sub commands with ```hc <cmd> help```.
+For example: ```hc gen help```

+### Starting a Holochain
+You've installed and built a distributed data engine, but you don't have a data application running in it yet.
+Here's the basic flow involved in getting a chain running:

+1. ```hc init```
+2. ```hc clone```
+3. ```hc gen chain```
+4. ```hc test```
+4. ```hc serve```

+Details of each of these steps are below...

+### 1. Initializing Holochain Service for the First Time
+The first time the holochain service is run, you need to create your default public/private keys, set up config files and directories, and set a default identity token for your participation on chains.
+As a general user, you should only need to do this once, but as a developer, you will need to do this if you remove your ```.holochain``` directory during testing and such.

+Here's a full example of the initialization command, just substitute your own email address.

-    hc init pebbles@flintsone.com
+    hc init 'pebbles@flintstone.com'

+### 2. Getting Application DNA
-You can use a pre-existing holochain configuration by cloning a holochain with the `clone` command.
-You can use a live chain from your .holochain directory, or one of the templates in the examples directory:
+You can use a pre-existing holochain application configuration by replacing SOURCE with path for loading existing application files.
+You can source from files anywhere such as from a git repo you've cloned, from a live chain you're already running in your ```.holochain``` directory, or one of the examples included in the holochain repository.

-    hc clone <SOURCE_PATH> <NAME>
+    hc clone <SOURCE_PATH> <NAME_FOR_NEW_HOLOCHAIN>

-If you are a developer and want to build your own group configuration, data schemas, and validation rules for a holochain you can set up the initial scaffolding and files with:
+For example: ```hc clone ./examples/sample sample```

+Before you launch your chain, this is the chance for you to customize the application settings like the NAME, and the UUID

+### 3. Generate New Chain

+After you have cloned and/or completed development for your chain, you need to generate the genesis entries which start your new chain.
+The first entry is the DNA which is the hash of all the application code.
+This confirms every person's chain starts with the the same code/DNA.
+The second block registers your keys so you have an address, identity, and signing keys for communicating on the chain.

-    hc gen dev <NAME> [<FORMAT>]
+    hc gen chain <HOLOCHAIN_NAME>

-`<FORMAT>` is the encoding type of your DNA file which can be one of `yaml`, `json` or `toml`.

-To aid development, the `gen dev` command also produces a sample `test` sub-directory with exposed function calls of the format `<test_num>.json`

-The command:
+### 4. Testing your Application
+We have designed holochains to function around test-driven development, so each developer should have tests to confirm that you've built a functioning chain.
+Run the tests with;

-    hc test <NAME>
+    hc test <HOLOCHAIN_NAME>

-runs those test functions.
-Thus you can use this command as you make changes to your holochain DNA files to aid in test-driven-development.
+If you're a developer, you should be running this command as you make changes to your holochain DNA files to leverage test-driven development.

-After you have cloned or completed development for a chain, you can start the chain (i.e. create the genesis entries) with:

-    hc gen chain <NAME>

-Then you serve it via http on localhost with:
+### 5. Launching the Holochain Server
+Holochains service function requests via local web sockets.
+This let's interface developers have a lot of freedom to build html / javascript files and drop them in that chain's UI directory.
+You launch the service to listen on the socket on localhost with:

-    hc serve <NAME> [<PORT>]
+    hc serve <HOLOCHAIN_NAME> [<PORT>]

+In a web browser you can go to ```localhost:3141``` (or whatever PORT you served it under) to access UI files and send and receive JSON with exposed application functions

+### Other Useful Commandds
-To view all the chains on your system and their status, use:
+ * ```hc status``` to view all the chains on your system and their status

-    hc status

-You can inspect the contents of a particular chain with:
+  * ```hc dump <HOLOCHAIN_NAME>``` to can inspect the contents of your local chain

-    hc dump <NAME>
+### File Locations
 By default `hc` stores all holochain data and configuration files to the `~/.holochain` directory.
 You can override this with the -path flag or by setting the `HOLOPATH` environment variable, e.g.:

     hc -path ~/mychains init '<my@other.identity>'
     HOLOPATH=~/mychains hc

-Note that you can use the form:

-    hc -path=/your/path/here

-but beware as that form will not do shell substitutions (i.e. ~ won't get converted to your home dir)
+You can use the form: ```hc -path=/your/path/here``` but you must use the absolute path, as shell substitutions will not happen

 ## Architecture
 ### Functional Domains